 3 people favorited this theater

-The Hall Theatre opened in the spring of 1919 as a mixed vaudeville house and movies.
+The Hall Theatre opened on August 28, 1916 as a mixed vaudeville house and movies.
 It was a family operation until the Commonwealth Theatre chain acquired it in 1955.
-By 1961 the Hall was classified as an “art movie” theater, and was operated in the winter and closed in the summer.
+By 1961 the Hall Theatre was classified as an “art movie” theatre, and was operated in the winter and closed in the summer.

-The Hall was purchased by Garry Lewis in 1987 with the intention of turning it into a conference center.
-This never happened and it was rehabed in the early 1990’s and a St. Louis Bread Company (Restaurant) occupies the building today.
-There are no signs today that this building ever was a theater except the name ‘Hall’ carved in the stone of the exterior of the building.
+The Hall Theatre was purchased by Garry Lewis in 1987 with the intention of turning it into a conference center.
+This never happened and it was rehabed in the early-1990’s and a St. Louis Bread Company (Restaurant) occupies the building today.
+There are no signs today that this building ever was a theatre except the name ‘Hall’ carved in the stone of the exterior of the building.

 Just login to your account and subscribe to this theater